JasmineKhalimova/Real_Estate_Management_System/README.md

-This is a Real_Estate_Managment_System developed for a fictional Brokerage ReMax Languages used: LAMP STACK
+This is a Real_Estate_Managment_System developed for a fictional Brokerage ReMax.
+Languages used: LAMP STACK